-For additional information, the College of Engineering has an excellent Career Resources web page that helps undergraduates and graduate students locate jobs and internships.
+For additional information, the College of Engineering has an excellent Career Services web page that helps undergraduates and graduate students locate jobs and internships.

 To receive a Electrical Engineering degree from UCSB, students must satisfy three sets of requirements: major, college and university.
 As a first point of reference for curriculum questions, go to the ECE Curriculum webpage.
 For additional questions, contact the following:

 Not sure where to go?
 Contact the ECE Student Affairs Office - Trailer 380, Rm 101 | (805) 893-8292 | email@example.com